Silent rooftop wind turbines could generate half of a household’s energy needs

 The claim that this windmill could meet half of a household’s energy needs is massively overstated and is only true for a superinsulated passive solar off-grid house with an efficient energy storage system in an area with high average/sustained windspeed

-• A Person says:
+• A Person on said:

 It’s ‘up to’ but most houses in most cities have very turbulent flow at rooftop level making rooftop wind turbines pretty much useless anyway.
 The values suggested would indeed be about 1/10 the amount required by a typical urban house, even if you could generate it.
 For most people this is a boondoggle.

-• A Person says:
+• A Person on said:

 If you look at https://selectra.co.uk/energy/guides/consumption/average-consumption-uk then 1500kWh is 1/10 the typical UK house requirement, and 1500kWh is production in ideal conditions.
 If you imagine PassivHaus and gas not being required for heating, and some sort of solar thermal to help with hot water then it might manage 1/2 a household’s energy needs.
 But that is an unusual house with ideal generation.
 So it would be great if you have a mountaintop PassivHause cabin, but not otherwise.